lnsy-dev/vanilla-webpack-boilerplate/README.md

 ## Change output name

-To change the name of the built file create a .env file and add the variable OUTPUT_FILENAME to it, like so:
+To change the name of the built file create an **.env** file and add the variable OUTPUT_FILENAME to it, like so:

 ```
 OUTPUT_FILENAME=new-filename.min.js
 ```